synfinatic/vpnexiter/README.md

 However, any VPN solution that meets the following requirements should be
 possible:

- 1. There are commands to start, stop and get the status of the service
+ 1. There are commands to start, stop and get the status of the service.
+ 2. There is a command which contains a string that can be used to determine if the VPN is up.
- 1. A single file contains the necessary configuration information to switch between VPN exit servers
+ 1. A single file contains the necessary [configuration template information](https://golang.org/pkg/text/template/) to switch between VPN exit servers.
+Right now, the two pieces of information available to the config file is the `Vendor` name and `VpnServer` which matches the selected IP address or hostname of the selected server.

 ### Speedtest.net Integration